Chart Color Schemes

 Huntingdale - Southern River is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Huntingdale-Southern River has a high level of cultural diversity, with 35.1% of its population speaking a language other than English at home and 43.7% born overseas.
-Christianity is the main religion in Huntingdale-Southern River, comprising 39.5% of the population.
-However, Islam is overrepresented compared to Greater Perth, making up 13.3% of Huntingdale-Southern River's population versus an 11.8% regional average.
+Huntingdale-Southern River has high cultural diversity, with 35.1% speaking a language other than English at home and 43.7% born overseas.
+The predominant religion is Christianity, at 39.5%.
+Islam is overrepresented compared to Greater Perth, comprising 13.3% versus 11.8%.

 Frequently Asked Questions - Diversity